Adopting AI Without Adopting Tech Debt (April 2026)

 Austin CTO Club Talk Jan 2026

-TL;DR: Minimize AI-era tech debt through context window management (Skills, markdown, monorepos), smaller teams with clear system boundaries, and open-source MCP App and ChatGPT App tooling.
+TL;DR: Minimize AI-era tech debt through context window management (Skills, markdown, monorepos), smaller teams with clear system boundaries, and open-source tooling for MCP Apps, ChatGPT Apps, and Claude Connectors.

 Hi, I’m Abe.
 I recently sold my company, Trigo, where I was CTO building AI in property tech.
-Over the last few months I’ve been focused on the forefront of AI while building my new company, sunpeak, the leading MCP App framework.
+I’ve since been building sunpeak, the open-source MCP App framework for building and testing MCP Apps, ChatGPT Apps, and Claude Connectors.

 Software development looks very different today, and I no longer think about tech debt the same way.
 I group my approach to minimizing AI-era tech debt into three areas: tech, people, and how we ship AI-native software.